Superdad: In other media

 A poster for Superdad can be seen in a subway car in the original 1974 version of the film Death Wish.

 Superdad was featured in the biographical film Auto Focus, with Bob Crane (Greg Kinnear) seeing his role as the leading man in this Disney film as a way to revive his career following the retirement of his hit series Hogan's Heroes.
 Footage of the film is shown where Crane is on water skis (Kinnear in a re-shoot of that scene), along with a voice-over of how Superdad sat on the shelves for a year before flopping at the box office.

+Reception

+Howard Thompson of The New York Times wrote: "The latest Disney feature, Superdad, is a typically scrubbed, bouncy exercise, in which an anxious, blundering father tries to separate his college-age daughter from her lively young cronies, only to have her mix with some weirdo hippies."

+Norman Dresser of the Toledo Blade wrote: "Superdad must be ranked as the Disney people's most awful superdud."